y-arjun-y/arjunyadav/pages-md/projects.md

 <small>Part of the Dioptre team, working on projects with them and trying to learn a lot in the process!.</small>

 <hr />
-<small>Dioptra' start date is the date I started logging, not the date when the project started.</small>
+<small>Dioptra's start date is the date I started logging, not the date when the project started.</small>
 <hr />

 #### Log

+- <time>Dec 29, 2023</time> Should be done tomorrow.

-- <time>Dec 27, 2023</time> Got some feedback again.
+- <time>Dec 27, 2023-Dec 28, 2023</time> Got some feedback again.

 - <time>Dec 23, 2023-Dec 25, 2023</time> Done!
 (I think)